Tolterix/TicketMaster/README.md

 3. Tickets view - Here the user will see the ticket numbers they have submitted, current status, title. description, and when it was created

 4. Submit ticket view - Here the user can select their parent organization and submit a ticket

+## **API Usage**

+POST PATH/auth => requires {email: '', password: ''} as body parameters
+returns userID, email, first name, last name, and groups(w/ parent/children/name/id/categories)

+GET PATH/tickets => requires userID as query parameter and has optional query parameter of view(0 or 1) returns all tickets the user has based on view, with 0 showing submitted tickets(default)
+	1 showing tickets assigned to their groups

+GET PATH/tickets/details => requires userID as query parameter returns all ticket updates w/ id, description, updated by and updated at information

 ## *Credits*

 Josiah, Jared, Trevor, Henry